Alevr98/Progetto-JavaScript-Basics-di-Alessandro-Saletti/README.md

 ### DESCRIPTION
-In this project I realised a counter, the majority of the code is based on Javascript but I used part of HTML to develop the structure and CSS for graphical aspects.
+In this project I realised a counter; the majority of the code is based on Javascript but I used part of HTML to develop the structure and CSS for graphical aspects.

 ---